 PRE-SHOW TALK | 6:30PM | STEWART CENTER 279

-Join Dr. Mike Johnston, an Associate Professor in the Department of English, for a discussion about the evening’s performance.
+Join Dr. Mike Johnston, an Associate Professor in the Department of English, and Dr. Daniel Conner, Assistant Professor of Teaching in the School of Languages and Cultures, for a discussion about the evening’s performance.

 Purdue’s Big Read is designed to enrich Purdue and Greater Lafayette through literature.
 Each year we select a great book, create a calendar of engaging events, including lectures, book group discussions, performances, workshops and author visits, and then provide free copies of the text to the community.
 Studies show that book ownership contributes to academic achievement, educational attainment, and economic development.